Bounds on the suprema of Gaussian processes, and omega results for the sum of a random multiplicative function: Introduction

 For our main example, we give a detailed study of the following process:

-where the summation is restricted to prime numbers $p$, $g_{p}$ are independent standard normal random variables, and $x$ is a further (large) parameter\footnote{Roughly speaking, we are interested in the supremum of this process over $1 \leq t \leq 2$, obtaining probability bounds that are a function of $x$.
-As $x$ is increased, the supremum becomes stochastically larger: this is because the variance increases for fixed $t$, but also because the correlation at nearby values of $t$ decreases.
-Ultimately, for reasons explained in $\S 6.3$, we allow the range of $t$ to increase slowly with $x$ as well.}.
+where the summation is restricted to prime numbers $p$, $g_{p}$ are independent standard normal random variables and $x$ is a further large parameter.

 The motivation for studying this is its connection with a number-theoretic problem of Wintner~\cite{wint}.
-Let $\epsilon_{p}$ be a sequence of independent Rademacher random variables, (so that $\p(\epsilon_{p}=1)=\p(\epsilon_{p}=-1)=1/2$), and construct a ``random multiplicative function'' from these, as follows:
+Let $\varepsilon_{p}$ be a sequence of independent Rademacher random variables [so that $\p (\varepsilon_{p}=1)=\p(\varepsilon_{p}=-1)=1/2$] and construct a ``random multiplicative function'' from these, as

 We also set $M(x):=\sum_{n \leq x} f(n)$.
-One can view $f(n)$ as a heuristic model for some deterministic functions occurring in number theory, such as the M\"{o}bius function, or simply as an interesting object in its own right.
-In our first appendix, we reproduce an argument of Hal\'{a}sz~\cite{hal} showing that lower bound information about the supremum of a certain Rademacher process can be translated into lower bound information about $|M(x)|$.
-Exploiting this connection, Hal\'{a}sz~\cite{hal} established that there exists a constant $B > 0$ such that, almost surely,
+One can view $f(n)$ as a heuristic model for some deterministic functions occurring in number theory, such as the M\"{o}bius function.
+There has been quite a lot of recent work on the behavior of $f(n)$ (e.g., by Chatterjee and Soundararajan~\cite{chatsound}, Harper~\cite{harper}, Hough \cite {ho2} and Lau, Tenenbaum and Wu~\cite{ltw}).
+However, the best known lower bound result for $|M(x)|$ remains that of Hal\'{a}sz~\cite{hal}, who proved in 1982 that there exists a constant $B > 0$ such that, almost surely,

+His proof, discussed in Appendix~\ref{secA}, shows that lower bound information about the supremum of a certain Rademacher process (essentially the process above, with the $g_{p}$ replaced by independent Rademacher random variables) can be translated into lower bound information about $|M(x)|$.